StefanNieuwenhuis/dpg-media-refactor-assignment/README.md

 The complexity of the code revealed itself when `sell_in` and `quality` changed.
 For example, when `sell_in=-1` four different conditionals are activated, and Aged Brie increases quality, but only if `quality < 50`, and faster after expiry.

+Another eye-opener for me was that Aged Brie Quality increased twice as fast after expiry, since this wasn't clear from the description, nor the code.

 ### Phase 2: Extracting Primitives